rust-lang/book/redirects/using-rust-without-the-standard-library.md

 % Using Rust without the Standard Library

 There is a new edition of the book and this is an old link.

+> Rust’s standard library provides a lot of useful functionality, but assumes support for various features of its host system: threads, networking, heap allocation, and others.
+> There are systems that do not have these features, however.

+---

 You can [continue to the exact older page][1].

 This particular chapter has moved to [a chapter in the Unstable Book][2].